HankHelmers/2026_Butternut_Health_Data_Management/README.md

 Here, we document the data processing, merging, quality control, and cleaning conducted to account for the form's evolution.
 The following R Scripts produce two homogenized datasets for data collected from 2024 onward and a separate one for 2025 onward.

 <img width="3700" height="1721" alt="2026_Flowchart_Butternut_Health_Data_Management" src="https://github.com/user-attachments/assets/79aec1aa-b3f7-4d23-8ebe-71de219bcd44" />
 Figure 1.
-Pipeline of data management steps taken to prepare the butternut health assessment data from 2024 to 2026.
+(Click to enlarge for text) Flowchart of data management steps taken to prepare the butternut health assessment data from 2024 to 2026.

 ## Folder Descriptions
 **data_2024**: Parent folder for data management of the final combined 2024 and onward dataset.
 Includes processing and integration of separate photo data, merging with 2025 and more.